 Employment taxes encompass all taxes employers must pay if they have employees, and payroll taxes are those taxes related to Form 941.
 The IRS addresses withholding for both FICA (Federal Income Contributions Act) taxes and federal income tax in this form.

-- Withhold federal income taxes from employee pay
+- Withhold federal income taxes from employee pay.

-- Withhold FICA taxes from employee pay and pay those taxes plus an equal amount from your business
+- Withhold FICA taxes from employee pay and pay those taxes, plus an equal amount from your business.

 - Pay federal and state unemployment taxes, based on the number of employees you have.
-Employers must pay FUTA (Federal Unemployment Tax Act) taxes.

-- Pay worker's compensation fees to state or federal agencies
+- Pay workers' compensation fees to state or federal agencies.

-- File Form 941 quarterly
+- File Form 941 quarterly.

 Monthly deposits are due by the 15th of the following month, and semi-weekly deposits are due on by the Wednesday following a Wednesday, Thursday or Friday payment.
 If you paid your employees on Saturday, Sunday, Monday or Tuesday, deposits must be made by the following Friday.